Designing end-to-end flow to democratizing decentralized-finance .

 Tools: Figma, Adobe Illustrator, Blender, Typescript, CSS, Github, Posthog

-Never Design in a Vacuum
+Never design in a vacuum

 At Axal I learned how closely design and engineering can work together.
 Before this job I did not even have a GitHub account, but I quickly started pushing everything I designed directly into code using TypeScript and CSS and deploying straight to development and production.
+I became half designer, half engineer, and discovered that being technical is never a drawback.
+In fact it is far more helpful than being purely one or the other.
+1+1≥2

 Project type: Product Design